R

 SUN, JUL 26: 7–9PM

-FREE, NO RSVP REQUIRED
+FREE, RSVP Encouraged

 For two decades, Sauvage has been performing internationally at institutions and festivals such as Barbican Centre (London), Palais de Tokyo (Paris), Maerz Musik (Berlin), Musée d’art moderne (Paris), Haus der Kunst (Munich), Nyege Nyege Festival (Uganda), and Wonder Cabinet (Palestine).
 Her installation and video works have been shown at Sharjah Art Foundation and the Portland Institute for Contemporary Art.